HerrMotz/bachelor-thesis/publication/main.typ

 #todo[How do I license the code?
 Maybe Rechtsamt fragen.]

+== User Feedback
+100% of female users reported that the user interface looked very nice.

 = Further Work

 + Creating/Manipulating RDF assertions (INSERT and UPDATE statements)